oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 abstraction, information hiding, and reuse.
 TOSCA types can be organized in a *type hierarchy* where one or more type definitions can inherit from another type, each derived type may then be refined.
 This promotes reuse.
-The base type may be abstract and the derived types may be concrete which promotes abstraction. **TOSCA node types** and **TOSCA relationship types** define an externally visible *management façade* for entities of that type while hiding internal implementation details.
+The base type may be more generic and the derived types may be more concrete which promotes abstraction. **TOSCA node types** and **TOSCA relationship types** define an externally visible *management façade* for entities of that type while hiding internal implementation details.
 This management façade defines interfaces that